 Step 3: Decide on Fresh or Historic data

 Most people find it easiest and more reliable to disavow at the domain level.
 That is to say, if you have one toxic link from a website, then you may as well disavow the whole site.
 Others like to be more laser-like in their disavow methodology.
 If you want to disavow domains, click on the domains tab.
 If you want to disavow individual backlinks, use the backlinks tab.
-Luckily, in Majestic, you can mix and match by adding both types to your bucket.
+Luckily, you can mix and match in Majestic by adding both types to your Bucket.

-Step 5: sort the lists to highlight the most likely toxic links
+Step 5: Sort the lists to highlight the most likely toxic links

-Step 6: add candidates to the Bucket
+Step 6: Add candidate links to the Bucket

 Step 7: Return to your Bucket list and export the disavow file

 When finished, head back to the top of the screen and click on the Bucket (desktop view only) to return to your bucket list.
 If you do not have a chance to do it all in one sitting, don’t worry, the bucket list will still be there next time you log in and will stay until you clear it.
 At the bottom of the list are two export buttons.
 Use the “Export links to disavow” option.